-- Gather the following documents: IRS form 1120, 1120-S and forms 941 for each quarter of 2019 and all state and local quarterly tax forms.
+- Gather the following documents: IRS form 1120, 1120-S and forms 941 for each quarter of 2019 or 2020 and all state and local quarterly tax forms from that year.

 - Find all wages and tips paid to employees, as reported on line 5c, column 1 on form 941 from each quarter.
 Write that number down.